nicoledeprey/MachineTranslation_hw4/README.md

 # Results
 The code results should produce a BLEU Score of 0.4617316003241794.
+This sequence-to-sequence with attention model offers a starting point for machine translation tasks and other applications where both the input and output are sequences.
+Users are encouraged to adapt and expand upon the base code to fit specific needs and challenges.

 # Contributors
 This code was developed by Janvi Prasad, Nicole Deprey, and Hirtika Mirghani.